How to Install Zabbix with Apache on Ubuntu 24.04

 sudo -u postgres createdb -O zabbix zabbix

-Confirm the password created above.
+Confirm the password you created earlier.

 zcat /usr/share/zabbix-sql-scripts/postgresql/server.sql.gz | sudo -u zabbix psql zabbix